-April 05, 2011Yashawnee Vaughn’s tragic disappearance set hearts beating anxiously across the city.
-Now police say that the lovely 14-year-old, with the smile that wouldn’t quit, is dead.
+The disappearance of Yashanee Vaughn struck a chord with teens the city.
+Now police say that the 14-year-old is dead.
 And another teen, 16-year-old Parrish Bennette, awaits trial in the juvenile detention center charged with manslaughter.
 He has pleaded innocent.
-Yashawnee’s grief-stricken family and friends are still waiting for her body to be recovered.
+Meanwhile her body remains missing.

-We don’t know what happened to Yashawnee Vaughn, and we don’t know whether Parrish Bennette bears any responsibility.
-However, the tragedy is touching students and parents in a very personal way, and it is raising all kinds of questions and concerns about teen violence.
+We don't know yet what happened to Yashawnee Vaughn and whether Bennette was responsible.
+But what's clear is that the case is raising all kinds of questions and concerns about teen violence.

 What's The Problem?